KJWilliamson/kjwilliamson/README.md

 ### Hi there 👋

-I just graduated from Kenzie Academy where I got my Full Stack Web Deveopment Certificate.
+Graduate of Kenzie Academy in April 2021.
+Full Stack Web Deveopment Certificate.
-At Kenzie I studied:
+Studied the following:

 🌱 HTML <br />
 🌱 CSS <br />